HEAL/cedar-form-docs/docs/index.md

     * [Data Availability](data-availability.md)
     * Study Translational Focus
     * Study Type
-    *Human Treatment Applicability
+    * Human Treatment Applicability
-    *Human Condition Applicability
+    * Human Condition Applicability
     * Human Subject Applicability
     * Data
 * Start by collapsing all of these sections down so that all you see is the (green text) heading for each of these form sections.
 * As you move through this form, save the metadata values you enter by scrolling to the bottom of your form and clicking the “Save” button at the bottom right.
 * **Save often while you are completing the form to ensure that you do not lose any entered metadata values!** A good rule of thumb may be to save each time you complete a form section (or more often!).
-* Please complete all sections of the form!
+* **Please complete all sections of the form!** (*If your study does not focus on investigation of a treatment for a human pain or opioid use condition, the fields in the Human Treatment Applicability form section do not apply - please skip this section*)
 * Please reach out to us at heal-support@datacommons.io for questions or support - we are happy to help!

 !!! note